Blaqadonis/medical-chatbot/README.md

 3. Prepare the language model and data as per the Langchain documentation.

 4. Start the bot by running the provided Python script or integrating it into your application.
+    ```bash
+    python ingest.py

+    ```

 ## Usage

 Blaq's Medical Chatbot can be used for answering medical-related queries.
 To use the bot, you can follow these steps:

-1. Start the bot by running your application or using the provided Python script.
+1. Start the bot.
+    ```bash
+    chainlit run model.py -w

+    ```

-2. Send a medical-related query to the bot.
+3. Send a medical-related query to the bot.

-3. The bot will provide a response based on the information available in its database.
+4. The bot will provide a response based on the information available in its database.

-4. If sources are found, they will be provided alongside the answer.
+5. If sources are found, they will be provided alongside the answer.

-5. The bot can be customized to return specific information based on the query and context provided.
+6. The bot can be customized to return specific information based on the query and context provided.

 ## Screenshots